bingo-todd/Gammatone-filters/README.md

 For details, see [digital filter design of gammatone filter](README.pdf), currently written in Chinese.

-## Validate, comparation with other module
+## Comparison with other module
-Detly has write a [python module](https://github.com/detly/gammatone) of gammatone filterbank based matlab code developed by Slaney.
+Detly has published a [python module](https://github.com/detly/gammatone) of gammatone filterbank.
 Using the sample settings, outputs of Detly module and current module are as follow:

 ```